top of page

 1. Animistic Essence

 • Wights embody the life force present in ancestors, animals, natural elements, landscapes, celestial bodies, and non-physical entities.
 They are not deities but vital presences within existence.
+They can also represent the spiritual essence of natural phenomena, ancestors, and abstract forces.
+Though not always gods, they possess awe-inspiring or sacred qualities.

 2. Localized Influence

 • Wights may become tied to specific places (forests, rivers, mountains) and exert influence within the Drikeyu, requiring respect to avoid hostility.
+Some are considered to reside in sacred locations (shrines, trees, stones), influencing their surroundings.
+Rituals and offerings are performed to ensure harmony and prevent misfortune.

 3. Positive & Negative Potential